An update and a few words from Tony

 Great sessions and far more than an online racing game.
 Our medal winning Olympic coach Hugh Styles talks you through the race, helping you become a better tactician and strategist from the comfort of your armchair.
 One-hour sessions from as little as £5.

-To join the coaching sessions, go to www.timeonthewater.co.uk then use the following process:
+To join the coaching sessions, click here then use the following process:

 Having received excellent reviews from multiple members we are adding The Gym Tin to our promoted activities.
-The package is £39 per month, but provides daily workouts, suggested menus and specific advice.
+The package is £39 per month and provides daily workouts, suggested menus and specific advice.
 Every sign up will also earn a free membership for any NHS employee.
 For more information go to www.thegymtin.com

 Club Partners and Local Business

 Given the current environment it is important that we support LTSC partners and local businesses as much as possible.
 With that in mind I’ll use these updates to provide some regular links and promotions where applicable.
 I’ve noted some details of these below: –

 Nick Cox Chandlery